-SCQF Level 8 Good Practice Unit Number S8013V1 CMP - Unique Calling Daint (LICD) is that are SQA Unit Number U359 04 CMI's Unique Selling Point (USP) is that our centres can deliver and assess our qualifications in a variety of ways, provided the learner demonstrates achievement of the assessment criteria.
-The best practice details effered below Credit Value 7 LEADERSHIP PRACTICE Guided Learning Hours 30 criteria.
-The best practice details offered below aim to support our USP and at the same time gir our centres an idea of the type of evidence of knowledge, understanding or ability that we wou wish to see from learners.
+SCQF Level 8 Good Practice Unit Number S8013V1 CMI's Unique Selling Point (USP) is that our SQA Unit Number U359 04 centres can deliver and assess our qualifications in a variety of ways, provided the learner demonstrates achievement of the assessment criteria.
+The best practice details offered below Credit Value 7 LEADERSHIP PRACTICE Guided Learning Hours 30 aim to support our USP and at the same time give our centres an idea of the type of evidence of knowledge, understanding or ability that we would wish to see from learners.
 When assessing this unit please be aware that the learner has to meet all the assessment criteria in order to pass.
 The unit is written using framework level descriptors and the assessment criteria is at a level 8 level of difficulty.
 LEARNING OUTCOMES ASSESSMENT CRITERIA Understand the links and differences between management and leadership 1.1 Discuss the concept of managers as effective leaders This Learning Outcome and associated criteria would benefit from the inclusion of recognised definitions or other references (including, for example, citations from the many contributors that discuss 'differences between').
 Contributors in this field include Drucker, Adair, Blanchard and Johnson, Turnbull, Ulrich and many others; this is a richly populated area for theoretical underpinning and learners are encouraged to seek and include both traditional and contemporary viewpoints.